waikato-ufdl/wai-annotations/README.md

 * `--mask-threshold`: Optional value between 0.0 and 1.0 which determines the mask values that are considered inside the polygon when generating a polygon from the mask.
                       Formats: `tfrecords`.

+* `--seed`: Optional value to randomise the order in which files are loaded.
+Useful in conjunction with the split- options to create randomised sub-sets.
+Formats: all.
+            N.b.
+The seed is supplied to a pseudo-random number generator, so using the same seed multiple times on the same set of input files will result in the same read order.

 ### Output Options